 Iron deficiency anemia is very common during pregnancy.
 Anemia during pregnancy can be diagnosed with hemoglobin values below 110 g/l during the first and third trimesters and below 105 g/l during the second trimester.
 Low hemoglobin levels (85–105 g/l) are linked to low birth weight and premature birth.
 Mother´s pre-pregnancy iron stores are used by the body´s accelerated hematopoiesis process and to ensure the normal growth of the fetus.
 Repetitive bleeding during pregnancy, multiple and successive pregnancies, mother´s acute and chronic illnesses (e.g. ulcerative intestinal inflammation, stomach and duodenum ulcer disease, repeated urinary tract infection etc.), iron absorption disorder, intestinal parasites, drugs for reducing gastric acidity and insufficient nutrition all increase the risk of iron deficiency anemia .

 The body uses iron to produce hemoglobin found in red blood cells.
 Hemoglobin helps to transport oxygen to different tissues and organs.
 During a normal pregnancy, a woman´s body has about 1250 ml of extra blood.
 The weight of red blood cells increases by about 250 ml to satisfy the demand for extra oxygen.
 Because of that, levels of hemoglobin and iron stores decrease during pregnancy.
-Midwives and gynecologists regularly analyze pregnant women´s blood to check for any changes during pregnancy.
-Pregnant women are checked for anemia during the first trimester of pregnancy (or after the first appointment) and tests are repeated during week 28 to leave enough time for treatment.
+Pregnant women in Estonia are checked for anemia during the first trimester of pregnancy (or after the first appointment) and tests are repeated during week 28 to leave enough time for treatment.

 The body needs around 1300-1400 mg of iron due to pregnancy.
 It regulates the additional iron demand during pregnancy in two ways: by increasing iron absorption from food and by using body´s iron stores.
 The need for iron is the following: